Chartered Wealth Manager (CWM) Certification Level II Practice Test

 Completion of the CWM Level I exam.

-Detailed Topics Covered in the CWM Level II Exam
+Detailed subjects Covered in the CWM Level II Exam

 The CWM Level II exam emphasizes advanced wealth management concepts and their practical application.
-The syllabus builds on the foundational Topics from Level I (e.g., global financial systems, investment vehicles, and basic wealth management principles) and dives deeper into complex strategies and client-focused scenarios.
-Below are the key Topics and their associated concepts:
+The syllabus builds on the foundational subjects from Level I (e.g.- global financial systems- investment vehicles- and basic wealth management principles) and dives deeper into complex strategies and client-focused scenarios.
+Below are the key subjects and their associated concepts:

 1. Advanced Financial Planning